-PhD English Literature (King’s College, University of London)
+PhD in English Literature, King’s College, University of London

-MA Creative and Life Writing (Goldsmith’s College, University of London)
+MA in Creative and Life Writing, Goldsmith’s College, University of London

-MA English Literature (King’s College, University of London)
+MA in English Literature, King’s College, University of London

-BA Philosophy, Politics and Economics (University of Oxford)
+BA in Philosophy, Politics and Economics, University of Oxford

-When at AUB, Dr Sabbagh taught courses in: ‘Creative Writing’; ‘The Novel’; ‘20th Century Literature’; and ‘Poetry as an Academic Genre.’
-Since coming to AUD, Dr Sabbagh has taught ‘Introduction to Literature’, ‘Introduction to Philosophy’, ‘Creative Writing’, ‘Modern British Literature’ and ‘Auto/Biography’, as well as many English Composition courses.
-He has been instrumental in other extracurricular literary activities at AUD, such as the now-regular ‘Open-Mic’ event, as well as being Associate editor of the new AUD-based literary journal, Indelible.
+When at AUB, Dr. Sabbagh taught courses in: ‘Creative Writing’; ‘The Novel’; ‘20th Century Literature’; and ‘Poetry as an Academic Genre.’
+Since coming to AUD, Dr. Sabbagh has taught ‘Introduction to Literature’, ‘Introduction to Philosophy’, ‘Creative Writing’, ‘Modern British Literature’ and ‘Auto/Biography’, as well as many English Composition courses.

 - [Forthcoming] To My Mind, Or, Kinbotes: Essays on Literature [Whisk(e)y Tit] (collation of published essays)